TonyZong-Darzin/code-review/README.md

 ## Start a pull request (PR)

-Once you finish the work in the dedicated branch, you are ready to make a PR to the main branch.
+Once you finish the work in the dedicated branch, you are ready to make a PR to the target main branch.

 <img src="./images/PR_review_process.png" width="500px"/>